barbaradenney/portfolio/content/posts/design-system-series-part1-why-we-built-government-website.md

 The solution?
 A **design system**.
 It provides a single source of truth, aligns stakeholders, and fosters consistency.

+Confident with our solution to increase consistency with the rebranded website, our next focus was to get stakholder approval.

 ---

 Note: This article was co-written with the help of AI to improve clarity and structure.